DG1001/cryptpad/README.md

     - If no text is selected and the cursor is within a label, copies the decrypted content of that label.
 - Encryption key is stored in browser's local storage for convenience.
 - Page content is saved on the server in the `data/` directory.
+- **Admin Panel:**
+    - Secure login using an environment variable `ADMIN_PASSWORD`.
+    - Create new pages.
+    - List existing pages with their last backup timestamps.
+    - Delete pages (keeps backups).
+    - Backup pages (creates a timestamped copy in the `backup/` directory).
+    - Download a zip archive of a page and all its backups.

 ## Setup and Running